-- ➤ Goal 1: To provide improved and timely access to culturally and linguistically appropriate, integrated, behavioral health services for persons from various race/ethnicity groups; across all ages; veterans and their families; individuals who are Lesbian, Gay, Bisexual, Transgender, and Questioning Plus (LGBTQ+); persons living with disabilities (hearing, vision, physical); persons who are justice involved and their families; immigrants and refugees; and other diverse cultures. - Objective 1a: BHSOC will increase the number of persons served by the Behavioral Health teams.
-This increase will include, but not be limited to, persons from various race and ethnicity cultures; persons who are monolingual Spanish and Hmong; all age groups; veterans; LGBTQ+; and families.
-The COVID-19 pandemic has had an overall impact reducing the number or "units" of service.
+- 1: To provide improved and timely access to culturally and linguistically appropriate, integrated, behavioral health services for persons from various race/ethnicity groups; across all ages; veterans and their families; individuals who are Lesbian, Gay, Bisexual, Transgender, and Questioning Plus (LGBTQ+); persons living with disabilities (hearing, vision, physical); justice-involved individuals and their families; immigrants and refugees; and other diverse cultures. - Objective 1a: BHSOC will increase the number of persons served by the Behavioral Health teams.
+This increase will include, but not be limited to, persons from various race and ethnicity cultures; persons who are monolingual Spanish and Hmong; all age groups; veterans; LGBTQ+; and families. - The COVID-19 pandemic has had an overall impact reducing the number or "units" of service.
 Tele-health has been offered and is still available, but group services have been limited.
-DBH reviewed the data almost weekly to examine if any particular group has been left out.
-The data review shows the reductions are proportional across the various groups.
-SUD services had been the most impacted by COVID-19 as many of the services were provided in the group modality. - Objective 1b: Whenever feasible, BHSOC will hire diverse/bilingual/LGBTQ+ staff to provide services in the preferred language of individuals served across the behavioral health system of care in order to provide services and improve access to individuals and their family members.
-In the past year, DBH has developed an Inclusion Statement which is now included on all job flyers for DBH positions. - Objective 1c: BHSOC will hire, when possible, individuals with lived experience, individuals receiving behavioral health services, and their family members, who may be bilingual and bicultural, to help address barriers for serving culturally diverse populations.
-DBH reviewed its Peer Positions, as well as all providers with peer positions and county peer positions in the region.
-It found the wages as being some of the highest.
-Yet, there is still a high vacancy, so efforts will be made to explore what are barriers to hiring.
-DBH had three MHSA Innovation plans approved in FY 2019-20 which had full time peer components, including one that has a majority of the workforce being peers.
-In addition, the State of California has recently passed SB 803, which provides a certification for Peers to expand the types of services they can deliver.
-This will also help to increase the number of peers in the BHSOC.
+DBH reviewed the data almost weekly to examine if any particular group had been left out.
+The data review showed the reductions were proportional across the various groups.
+SUD services were the most impacted by COVID-19, as many of the services were traditionally provided in a group modality. - Objective 1b: Whenever feasible, BHSOC will hire diverse/bilingual/LGBTQ+ staff to provide services in the preferred language of individuals served across the behavioral health system of care to provide services and improve access to individuals and their family members. - In the past year, DBH has developed an Inclusion Statement which is now included on all job flyers for DBH positions. - Objective 1c: BHSOC will hire, when possible, individuals with lived experience, individuals receiving behavioral health services, and their family members, who may be bilingual and bicultural, to help address barriers for serving culturally diverse populations. - DBH reviewed its Peer Positions, as well as all providers with peer positions and other county peer positions in the region; and found that DBH wages were some of the highest in the area.
+However, there is still a high vacancy in DBH peer positions.
+Efforts are being made to explore the barriers to hiring.
+DBH had three MHSA Innovation Projects approved in FY 2019-20 which have full-time peer components, including one project that has a majority of positions being peers.
+Since the passage of SB 803, which provides a certification for Peers to expand the types of services that they can deliver, DBH has been involved in statewide and regional efforts to support peer inclusion into the workforce.
+In the coming year, DBH, through regional work, will support opportunities for persons with lived experience to pursue certification to work in the behavioral health setting.
+This strategy will also help to increase the number of peers in the BHSOC.